osu-cascades/dio-service/README.md

 ```npm
 $ npm install
 ```
-You will also need a .enc file to hold your config strings, to get a one run
+You will also need a .env file to hold your config strings, to get a one run
 ```npm
 $ node setup.js
 ```